 Since applicants come from a variety of backgrounds, all four parts of the Graduate Record Examination (including the physics test) are used as important benchmarks for students' abilities.
 While there are no acceptable minimum scores, on an average accepted applicants get about 153 in verbal, about 166 in quantitative and 3.5 in writing.
 For the Physics subject score most students obtain a score of 700 or above.
 Students from non-English speaking countries are required to demonstrate proficiency in English via the TOEFL exam; the minimum acceptable score is 90 (internet-based test), or a minimum IELTS score of 7.0.
 Information about these examinations can be obtained from Educ ational Testing Service, Princeton, New Jersey 08540.

 In their statement of purpose, applicants are expected to discuss the field of their research interests and mention the names of Physics Faculty under whose direction they wish to work.
 Applicants who remain undecided must clearly state this in their statement.
 Although it is the policy of the department to admit the very best students irrespective of their research interests, faculty needs and availability of funds usually limit the number of students that can be admitted in a particular field of research.

-The departmental deadline to receive all the materials, including the letters of recommendation is December 31.
-Please note that this is different from the university deadline of December 8.
+The departmental deadline to receive all the materials, including the letters of recommendation is December 15.
 While all applications received by the departmental deadline will be reviewed carefully by the admissions committee, it is advantageous to apply early (about two weeks before the departmental deadline) since more members of the departmental faculty will have a chance to provide input.